liferay/liferay-docs/develop/tutorials/articles/01-introduction-to-liferay-development/20-frontend-development-in-liferay/00-frontend-development-in-liferay-intro.markdown

 default themes are nice, you may wish to create your own custom look and feel for your site.

 In @product@, Liferay provides an easy-to-use tool called the [Themes Generator](/develop/tutorials/-/knowledge_base/7-0/themes-generator) that helps automate the theme development process.

 Themes created with the Themes Generator give you access to [theme gulp tasks](/develop/reference/-/knowledge_base/7-0/theme-gulp-tasks) that offer basic functions, such as `build` and `deploy`, as well as more complex interactions, such as auto deploying when a change is made and setting the base theme.

 ## Front-End Extensions [](id=frontend-extensions)

-All the new modularity efforts in @product@ have also their reflection in the Front-End world, allowing a wide variety of customizations and extensions that conform to the overall modular architecture.
-By using these extensions, application developers are assured of the stability, conformance and future evolution of their work.
+@product@'s modularization efforts have yielded in a wide variety of Front-End development customizations and extensions points for you to use.
+These extensions assure the stability, conformance, and future evolution of your applications.

-Some of these examples are:
+Below are some of the available Front-End extensions:

 - [Theme Contributors](/develop/tutorials/-/knowledge_base/7-0/theme-contributors)
 - [Context Contributors](/develop/tutorials/-/knowledge_base/7-0/context-contributors)